1. Our approach to privacy

 - Right to object.
 The right to object, on grounds relating to your particular situation, to the processing of your personal information, and to object to the processing of your personal information for direct marketing purposes, to the extent it is related to such direct marketing.

-8.4 If you reside in the European Union (EU), Clio is the controller of your personal information for purposes of European data protection legislation.
+8.4 If you reside in the EU or UK, Clio is the controller of your personal information for purposes of EU or UK data protection legislation.
 You also have the right to lodge a complaint to your local data protection authority.
-Information about how to contact your local data protection authority is available at ec.europa.eu/about-edpb/about-edpb/members_en.
+Information about how to contact your local data protection authority is available at https://edpb.europa.eu/about-edpb/about-edpb/members_en.
 UK residents may lodge a complaint with the Information Commissioner’s Office at https://ico.org.uk/make-a-complaint/data-protection-complaints/.

 9. Cookies and similar technologies